As the title implies, today I’ll be writing about some things to keep in mind if you’re interested in dating a Japanese guy.

 “…Broadly speaking, there is an uneasy fetishisation of the white male in the gay male media of Japan…”

-In my personal experience as a Latino in Japan, I believe that white men of any nationality do indeed have an advantage in finding Japanese partners and in navigating the Japanese gay world.
-By “white” I mean basically any man who looks white regardless of their actual heritage.
-This is probably because it aligns with the expectation of what a western foreigner is “supposed to” look like, and like Mr. Baunidette stated, is a fetishized image (not only in the gay world but in the straight world too) in Japan.
-If you’re not white though, don’t get discouraged!
-I’m Latino and found myself with Japanese boyfriend.
+In my personal experience as a Latino in Japan, I believe that white men of any nationality do indeed have an advantage in finding Japanese partners.
+By “white” I mean any man who looks white regardless of their actual heritage.
+I feel that this is because it aligns with the expectation of what a western foreigner is “supposed to” look like, and like Mr. Baunidette stated, is a fetishized image in Japan.

 It also goes without saying that speaking Japanese is a huge plus when meeting Japanese guys.
-Keep in mind that since it’s already difficult to find Japanese speakers of English in general, when it comes to finding gay Japanese men who can speak English, you’re looking at a very small selection.
+Keep in mind that since it’s already difficult to find Japanese speakers of English, when it comes to finding gay Japanese men who can speak English, you’re looking at an even smaller selection.

 In Japan, male and female gender roles are strictly defined.
 But of course, the roles in a relationship change quite a bit when it comes to two guys.

-Japan is infamous for not paying any regard to work-life balance.
+Japan is infamous for not paying much regard to work-life balance (at least in the manner that we’re used to in America).
 Anyone who has read anything about Japan is probably aware that men in Japan are expected to work dozens of hours of overtime and are always “on call”, so they may even be forced on a day off to come to the office or attend a work event at the drop of a hat.

 ◆Gender Roles in the Home

 Since Japan’s modernization, gender roles in Japan have been severely split when it comes to matters of the home.
-For example, the man was considered to be the breadwinner while the woman takes care of…basically everything else.
-From managing the money and doing the housework, to raising the kids, to making sure her husband has a wrinkle-free dress shirt when he leaves for work and a hot bath ready for when he comes home, the woman of the household was expected to do it all.
+For example, the man was considered to be the breadwinner while the woman takes care of…everything else.
+From managing the money and doing the housework, to raising the kids, to making sure her husband has a wrinkle-free dress shirt when he leaves for work and dinner ready for when he comes home, the woman of the household was expected to do it all.

-While I have a feeling that men’s gender roles will only keep moving in this direction, I’m also sure that there are plenty of guys who might find Japan’s changes troublesome.
+While I have a feeling that men’s gender roles will only keep moving in this direction, I’m also sure that there are plenty of men who might find Japan’s changes troublesome.

 ◆Public Displays Of Affection

-Here in Fukuoka City though, I have seen many lesbian couples holding hands and being cuddly in public, so I suspect it might be easier for women to get away with.
+Here in Fukuoka City though, I have seen a few of (what appeared to me as) lesbian couples holding hands and being cuddly in public, so I suspect it might be easier for women to get away with.

 ◆Hiding in the Closet, Isolation

-As you may be aware, many Japanese LGBT individuals are reluctant to come out due to the negative impact it could have in all aspects of their lives.
+As you may be aware, many Japanese LGBT individuals are reluctant to come out due to the negative impact it could have on all aspects of their lives.

-Or maybe you’ll find yourself in a popular date spot and it’s all male and female couples except for you and your boyfriend, which can be a little awkward if you’re self-conscious (as a non-Japanese person I’m always aware of people looking at me).
+Or maybe you’ll find yourself in a popular date spot, and it’s all heterosexual couples except for you and your boyfriend, which can be a little awkward if you’re self-conscious (as a non-Japanese person I’m always aware of people looking at me).

-If you find yourself falling for a Japanese guy, you should be aware of the social stigma that still exists, and consider how it may effect your relationship.
-In extreme cases, it may feel as if you’re sleuthing around or like your boyfriend is ashamed of you, but it could just be out of caution, so try not take it personally.
-If having to take precautions or feeling like you’re being forced back in the closet makes you feel uncomfortable, it would be good to get a understand how open the guy is before starting anything serious.
+If you find yourself falling for a Japanese guy, you should be aware of the social stigma that still exists, and consider how it may affect your relationship.
+In extreme cases, it may feel as if you’re sleuthing around or like your boyfriend is ashamed of you, but it could just be out of caution.
+If having to take precautions or feeling like you’re being forced back in the closet makes you feel uncomfortable, it would be good to get an understanding of how open the guy is before starting anything serious.

 ◆Housing Discrimination and Job Transfers

 Same-sex couples cannot get married in Japan, and because of this, there can sometimes be hurdles to living together.
-For example, there are some cases where landlords might refuse a same-sex couple on the grounds of them not being relatives.
-Recently, some municipalities in Japan have begun offering same-sex partnership certificates as a way to curb housing discrimination.
-Whether this has had any concrete effect has yet to be reported (possibly due to the low number of couples who are actually using the system).
+For example, there are cases where landlords can refuse a same-sex couple on the grounds of them not being relatives.
+Recently, some municipalities in Japan have begun offering “partnerships certificates” as a way to prove the commitment of a same-sex couple and potentially curb housing discrimination.
+However, the certificates only hold as much legal power as the issuing municipality decides it does, and so far there are no laws forcing landlords to accept same-sex couples.

-Single men are especially at risk of being transferred, because in the eyes of their employer, they don’t have much to lose by moving.
-This business practice results in many long distance couples, opposite and same-sex, across Japan.
+Single men are especially at risk of job transfers, firstly because they are probably early in their careers and must work in a variety of locations to climb the corporate ladder, and secondly because in the eyes of their employer, their lives would be less disrupted by a move compared to someone with a family.
+This business practice results in many long-distance couples, opposite and same-sex, across Japan.

 I hope that this post gave you some insight as to what it might be like to be in a gay relationship with a Japanese guy.